tw1tch01/Todo.Core/README.md

 triggered and handled one after another, waiting until the previous one has completed before going onto the next.
 The operation will not continue until all workflows have been processed.

-Below tables lists all workflows supported in the system:
+Below table lists all workflows supported in the system:

 ###### Todo Item workflows